getcarina/getcarina.com/_getting-started/2015-10-24-carina-cli.md

 #### Windows without Chocolatey

-Downloads for the [latest release](https://github.com/getcarina/carina/releases/latest) of `carina` are available for Windows.
-Open PowerShell and run the following command:
+PowerShell performs the initial installation; you can use `carina` with PowerShell or CMD after it is installed.
+Open PowerShell, execute the following command, and then move `carina.exe` to a directory on your `%PATH%`.

 ```powershell
 > wget 'https://download.getcarina.com/carina/latest/Windows/x86_64/carina.exe' -OutFile carina.exe
 ```

-Now move `carina.exe` to a directory on your `%PATH%`.

 ### Configure with Carina credentials